ryan-boder-zz/android-kernel-piano-kata/Hardware.md

 :white_check_mark: Use [request_irq()](https://notes.shichao.io/lkd/ch7/#registering-an-interrupt-handler) to register your interrupt handler as a shared handler with the kernel so that it will be called when the audio device interrupts the CPU.

 :white_check_mark: In order to call request_irq() you need to know the interrupt line number that the audio device will use to interrupt the CPU.
 Use [platform_get_irq()](https://lwn.net/Articles/448499) to get the interrupt line number for the goldfish audio device.

+#### Tell the device where to find the write buffers

+You previously allocated a DMA memory region big enough for 2 write buffers but the goldfish audio device doesn't know where to find those buffers.

+:white_check_mark: Use [writel()](http://www.xml.com/ldd/chapter/book/ch08.html#t4) to set both kernel output buffer addresses in the audio device I/O registers.

+#### Check status when an interrupt is received

+As a shared interrupt handler, your interrupt handler needs to check the status of the audio device to determine whether the interrupt actually came from the audio device.

+:white_check_mark: Use [readl()](http://www.xml.com/ldd/chapter/book/ch08.html#t4) to get the interrupt status from the audio device's INT_STATUS register.
+Note that you only care about the bottom 3 bits in the INT_STATUS register.
+If the interrupt did come from the audio device you should handle it appropriately and return `IRQ_HANDLED`.
+If the interrupt did not come from the audio device you should do nothing and return `IRQ_NONE`.